FreeCap23/STM-Code-Blocks/Guides/Arduino_to_STM.md

 ```

-### To make you global variables available to the main code, the `globals.h` file must be included into `main.c` file following these steps:
+### To make your global variables available to the main code, the `globals.h` file must be included into `main.c` file following these steps:
 - navigate to "Project Explorer / YourProject / Core / Src" and open the `main.c` file;
 - search for the `'Private includes'` section and include your `globals.h` file as shown in the example below.
 ```c